 - A Compressing unit, to press the microwell chip to the capturing surface with a predefined force

-Unique Selling Points for clonal expansion
+Unique Selling Points for cell line generation

 - Short workflow (<1hr) to select cells for clonal expansion